 30MB/s speed is definitely really fast especially from a router on this price range.
 This is probably thanks to the fast Qualcomm chip on the Archer AX55.

 TP-Link new Archer AX55 is a huge improvement over the Archer AX50 it replaces.
 It is more refined thanks to the new Qualcomm SoC which resulted in greatly improved stability.
 While WiFi performance is largely similar, the consistency is miles ahead of the previous AX3000 router from TP-Link.

-However, it suffers from the middle child syndrome.
-For just RM50 more, the Archer AX72 offers much better value with a huge performance gap that’s almost double. that would be very noticeable especially on Internet speed faster than 300Mbps.
+However, while the Archer AX55 is great, it suffers from the middle child syndrome.
+For just RM50 more, the Archer AX72 offers much better value with a performance gap that’s almost double. that would be very noticeable especially on Internet speed faster than 300Mbps.